Jindřichov (Šumperk District): History

 Jindřichov is a young municipality founded in 1953.
 The municipality was created by merger of Pusté Žibřidovice with hamlets of Pleče, Pekařov, Sklenná, and with parts of Hanušovice, Vikantice and Nové Losiny.
 In 1976 Habartov and Nové Losiny were joined to Jindřichov.

 Habartice is the oldest part of the municipality as it was first mentioned in 1351.
 Pusté Žibřidovice was first mentioned in 1382.

-A history of Jindřichov was started in 1862 when a paper mill and an apartment building for workers were built.
+The history of Jindřichov began in 1862 when a paper mill and an apartment building for workers were built.
 An investor was Joseph Abraham Winternitz, who sold it to Heinrich Kaiser in 1864.
-The place was chosen because of the rich water source the Branná River and deep forests which can be exploited for cellulose.

-A railway access with rest of Austria-Hungary was opened in 1888 as well as an access with Prussia via Głuchołazy.
+The railway access with rest of Austria-Hungary was opened in 1888 as well as an access with Prussia via Głuchołazy.
 The factory further grew up and in 1927, it had 800 employees.

+Demographics

 Economy

 The economy of the village has always been connected with the paper mill, which employed more than 200 people.
 The factory's bankruptcy in 2008 caused a high unemployment rate, which was about 30% in 2012.
 In 2016, the intention to convert the former paper mill into a waste sorting line was introduced.

-Other people are employed in forestry, agriculture and services.
-A part of incomes comes from tourism.

 Transport

-Jindřichov lies along a transregional road and a railway.
-Jindřichov si located on the railway line of regional importance leading from Jeseník to Ruda nad Moravou, which further continues to Zábřeh or Šumperk.
+Jindřichov is located on the railway line of regional importance leading from Jeseník to Ruda nad Moravou, which further continues to Zábřeh or Šumperk.

+Sights

+The Church of Saint Mary Magdalene is located in Pusté Žibřidovice.
+It is a valuable Baroque building, built in 1735.

+The Church of Saint Isidore is the main landmark of Nové Losiny.
+It was built in the Neoclassical style.